wheynelau/portfolio-optimization/README.md

 pyopt.run()
 ```
 ## Support me
 Still a student so creating this was just a hobby.
 Providing feedback or criticisms will greatly help me.
 Giving me a star helps too.

+## Contribute to this project
+I added some TODO or ideas for improvements but due to exams I did not manage fix many of them.
+If there are issues please post them so I can try to fix them.